We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 An oral glucose tolerance test is one method doctors use to screen for type 2 diabetes and prediabetes.
 These tests involve drinking a product that contains glucose and drawing blood to check how much glucose it has.

-This article looks at what an oral glucose tolerance test is, how it works, the difference between this test and a home diabetes test, and when to contact a doctor.
+This article examines what an oral glucose tolerance test is, how it works, how it differs from a home diabetes test, and when to contact a doctor.

 An oral glucose tolerance test (OGTT) tests for type 2 diabetes and insulin resistance.
 It informs health professionals whether a person can metabolize sugars and carbohydrates.